 top of page

-What is consumer research?
+What is customer research?

-Consumer research is the key to improving your product and successfully marketing to customers who want to do business with you.
+Customer research is the key to improving your product and successfully marketing to customers who want to do business with you.
 Interviews, surveys, and other customer research methods are some of your best friends when it comes to helping your company consistently increase its revenue year on year.

 What is a customer segment?

 Different customer segments may require different messaging, different communication channels, or even different pricing options.
 Additionally, customer segments can help a startup identify the most profitable customers, establish better customer relationships, and improve customer service.
-Without identifying customer segments through consumer research, your startup may not fully recognize the specific demands of your customers, resulting in missed opportunities and failing to gain a competitive advantage in your market.

 What is a buyer persona?

-If you want to know what prospective customers are actually thinking as they weigh out their options on how to address whatever problem your startup aims to solve, you are going to need to create a buyer persona.
 Buyer personas allow brands to better understand customer segments, and recognize the key traits within them, ensuring activities involved in acquiring and serving your customers are tailored to the targeted buyer’s needs.
 Unless your target market is extremely limited in scope, it’s very common to have a number of buyer personas within each customer segment.

 consumer research methods

-Interviews
+1. Interviews

 Interviewing customers who are going through different stages of their journey with your product can be time-consuming.
-Even though interviews may prove to be a significant challenge, they can also be one of the most eye-opening and valuable consumer research methods your startup can undertake.
+Even though interviews may prove to be a significant challenge, they can also be one of the most eye-opening and valuable customer research methods your startup can undertake.

 Interviews offer a high level of insight into the mind of the customer with very specific details on their needs, wants, and motivations as they relate to your product.
 This information is invaluable for any startup, but it isn’t always easy to obtain.
 The data collected from interviews can be used across all aspects of your marketing strategy for a 12-month period.
 After this time, you should begin the process again to account for changes in your business and changes to your customer base.